Masterchinedum/Agentic-LongTerm-Memory/README.md

 # 🧠 Advanced Chatbot with Long-Term Memory

-This project demonstrates an advanced AI chatbot with agentic capabilities and long-term memory using vector databases and semantic search.
+An advanced AI chatbot with agentic capabilities and long-term memory using vector databases and semantic search.

-Feel free to ⭐️ the repo if it helps you understand long-term memory for agents!

 ## 🚀 Features
 - **Vector Database Integration** (ChromaDB) for semantic memory search